Gastroenteritis is usually caused by an infection.

 A doctor's evaluation

-History of contact with contaminated food or water or recent travel or antibiotic use
+History of contact with ill people, certain animals, or contaminated food or water; recent travel; or antibiotic use

 Sometimes stool tests